PanGalacticTech/project_template/[2]system_specification.md

 > This IC could be set such that a single mid range output lights a green LED, the bottom half of the range lights a yellow LED, and the top half of the range lights a RED led,
 > which would provide under and over voltage indication for each voltage bus.
+> Voltage divider would be required for detection of 24v bus.

 ****************************************************************************************************************************